denyspoltorak/publications/IntroductionToSoftwareArchitectureWithActors/Part3/README.md

 ![An example of elastic instances](./Elastic_sharding.png "An example of elastic instances")

 The load (e.g. the number of simultaneous users for instance-per-user model) is unpredictable, or service instances may run on the client side.
 Create an instance as soon as a new client connects and delete it upon disconnect.
 This may be quite slow because of the instance creation overhead, and peak load may consume all the system resources, so new users will not be served. \
-_Examples_: frontend, call objects in a telephony server, user proxies in multiplayer games and coroutines in _Half-Sync/Half-Async_ from Part 2.
-A stateless multithreaded _Reactor_ (Part 2) also fits the definition of _Shards_, as threads cannot change each other’s state – this is yet another case of a system that matches the descriptions of several patterns.
+_Examples_: frontend, call objects in a telephony server, user proxies in multiplayer games and coroutines in _Half-Sync/Half-Async_ from [Part 2].
+A stateless multithreaded _Reactor_ ([Part 2]) also fits the definition of _Shards_, as threads cannot change each other’s state – this is yet another case of a system that matches the descriptions of several patterns.

 ### Leader/Followers [[POSA2](#POSA2)] (self-managing instances)